alexisflesch/LaTeX-Pixel-Art/README.md

 $ python   pixel.py   mushroom.png
 ```

-The script will then create a file **mushroom.txt** in the same folder with everything you need (comments are in French but everything should be self-explanatory):
+The script will then create a file **mushroom.txt** in the same folder with everything you need (comments are in French but everything should be self-explanatory).

 ### Limitations